 6 Schools serving children in special education, alternative education and vocational education are much more likely to have extreme levels of chronic absence (See Figure 4).
 Further analysis is needed to understand why these patterns exist.
 For example, do these schools serve students experiencing educational or life challenges that traditional schools have not been able to meet?
-Are high traditional educational settings are not engaging and educating their students?
+Are high levels of chronic absence a warning sign that these nontraditional educational settings are not engaging and educating their students?
 Or do the disparities reflect differences in data collection and reporting practices?
-In California, for example, alternative schools monitor attendance on an hourly basis, while most traditional schools consider a child in attendance if marked present for any period during the day.9 Data on chronic absence across school types should be reviewed at the state level so local knowledge of the populations served and the attendance processes can be brought to bear.
+In California, for example, alternative schools monitor attendance on an hourly basis, while most traditional schools consider a child in attendance if marked present for any period during the day.8 Data on chronic absence across school types should be reviewed at the state level so local knowledge of the populations served and the attendance processes can be brought to bear.